List of Tales of Arcadia characters: Draal the Deadly

 A recurring character of Trollhunters.
 Draal is the son of the previous Trollhunter, Kanjigar.
 He is originally jealous and suspicious of Jim but later befriends him – acting as Jim's fighting tutor.
 During a battle in the museum, Draal sacrifices his lower right arm while removing the Trollhunter amulet from the Killahead Bridge to close the portal, and later obtains a mechanical prosthetic.
 Draal explains that his father kept a distance from him as he grew up, and he had hoped to become the next Trollhunter that he might earn his father's approval.
-He is killed by Angor Rot while recovering the Staff of Avalon.
+During the Battle for the Staff of Avalon, he is killed by Angor Rot, tying to protect Jim from the latter who was about to hit him with a fatal blow.